iconic-devx/ope-devx/README.md

 # Hi, I am Opeyemi Olaitan 👋

-I build web interfaces that work.
-Currently focused on core frontend stack and shipping real projects.

 ---

 ## About Me

 I'm a computer science student at the Air Force Institute of Technology, Nigeria.
+Currently focused on core frontend stack and shipping real projects.
 Actively building and shipping real projects.

-Working toward full-stack, then software/AI engineering One project at a time.

 ---